 When is the best time to sell a house in Georgia?

-The late spring and summer months tend to be the best time to sell in Georgia.
+The late spring and summer months tend to be the best time to sell a house, in Georgia and just about everywhere.
 That’s when homes typically spend the shortest amount of time sitting on the market.
-For example, houses spent just 22 days on the market in July 2022 — a significant decrease from the 34 days it took in January, according to the Georgia Association of Realtors.
+For example, according to Redfin data, Georgia homes spent a median of 53 days on the market in January and February 2023, but just 28 days in June and July.

 You’re a homeowner, so you’ve been on the buyer’s end of a closing before.
 But what’s it like from the seller’s standpoint?
 The biggest piece of the puzzle to understand is the price you will need to pay to close the deal.

 - Title insurance: While sellers in many states are responsible for covering the cost of title insurance, that’s not the standard in Georgia.
-Here, title insurance can be paid by the seller, the buyer or split between the two parties.
-A title policy on a $500,000 sale might be around $1,880 — use your bargaining power to see if you can split it or put this cost in the buyer’s court.
+Here, title insurance can be paid by the seller, the buyer or split between the two parties, so use your bargaining power to see if you can split it or put this cost in the buyer’s court.

 - Transfer taxes: You’ll also need to cover the cost of real estate transfer taxes, the fee for transferring ownership of the home to the buyer.
-In Georgia, the rate is the same across the entire state: $1 for every $1,000 of value.
-So, if you sell your home for $500,000, you will need to hand over $5,000.
+In Georgia, the rate is $1 for every $1,000 of value.
+So, for a median-priced $349,900 sale, you will need to hand over about $350.

 Are you ready to get the ball rolling with your sale?
-The best step you can take is setting up interviews with a few different real estate agents.
-Ask them questions about how they will approach marketing your home, and pick their brains for perspectives on the current climate of selling a home in Georgia.
-You want to hire an agent who you click with, and who will help you get the most value for your property.
+The best step you can take is setting up interviews with a few different real estate agents to find an agent who knows your area well, who you can work well with, and who can help you get the most value for your property.

-Yes.
 Georgia state law mandates that an attorney must be physically present at closings.
-However, it’s important to note that this lawyer does not represent you in the transaction; he or she is working on behalf of the buyer’s lender.
-With that in mind, it’s smart to consider hiring your own real estate attorney at the beginning of the process to represent your best interests as the seller.
+However, this lawyer does not represent the seller in the transaction; he or she is working on behalf of the buyer’s lender.
+With that in mind, it’s smart to consider hiring your own attorney to represent your best interests as the seller.